Knowledge · DACH industrials

 RFP response: capability matrix, certification stackRFP response: outcome history, US installs, US warranty, US contract terms

-House reading on US procurement first-slide expectation.
+House view on US procurement first-slide expectation.
 Outcome-led leads.
 Peer-anchored next.
 Capability-led, the DACH default, comes in third.
 Aligned with IMAP German Mid-Cap M&A Report 2026.

 "The product converts in Stuttgart and stalls in Cleveland.
 Same product.
 Same deck.
-Different reading order."House reading on DACH-to-US engineering register
+Different evaluation order."House view on DACH-to-US engineering register

 Bavaria, Baden-Württemberg, NRW, Vienna, Zürich.